marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 10. Add the three buttons at the bottom.
 Tip: Select all of them, right-click and call *Wrap In | HBox*.
 This groups them together.
 You might need to specify a *spacing* inside the HBox.
 Then, also set anchors (right and bottom) so they stay in the right place.
 ![Button Group](/assets/java/javafx-8-tutorial-part1/button-group.png)

 11. Now you should see something like the following.
-You should test its resizing behaviour using the *Preview* menu.
+Use the *Preview* menu to test its resizing behaviour.
 ![Preview](/assets/java/javafx-8-tutorial-part1/scene-builder-preview.png)